 Completing the Program

-Once you have registered for your fifth and course, be sure to complete and return the Certificate Eligibility Form to email@example.com.
+Once you have registered for your fifth and final course, be sure to complete and return the Certificate Eligibility Form to email@example.com.
 Forms are due by the following dates for each degree conferral period:

 September Conferral: August 12